Characterizations of Bounded Ricci Curvature on Smooth and NonSmooth Spaces: Introduction to Part I: The Smooth Bounded Ricci Case

 In Section \ref{sss:char_ricci_quad_intro} we give our second characterization of bounded Ricci curvature, which relates the bounds on the Ricci curvature to the stochastic analysis of $P(M)$.
 To do this we recall the notion of a martingale and its quadratic variation, and then see how using the parallel gradient one can equate bounds on the Ricci curvature with bounds on the quadratic variation of a martingale on $P(M)$.

 In Section \ref{sss:char_ricci_OU} we discuss our third characterization of bounded Ricci curvature, which describes the Ricci curvature in terms of the infinite dimensional analysis of $P(M)$.
-We begin by recalling briefly the construction of the Ornstein-Uhlenbeck operator $L_x$ on path space.
-We will then see that the eigenvalue bound $|Rc+\nabla^2f|\leq \kappa$ is equivalent to the spectral gap $\lambda_1(L_x)\geq 2\big(e^{\kappa T}+1\big)^{-1}$.
-Equivalently, we will see that the Ricci curvature bound $|Rc+\nabla^2f|\leq \kappa$ holds if and only if $L_x$ has a log-sobolev bound of $e^{\kappa T}+1$.
+We begin by recalling briefly the construction of the Ornstein-Uhlenbeck operator $L_x$ on path space, and then we will discuss the construction of the twisted Ornstein-Uhlenbeck operators $L_{t_0,\kappa}^{t_1}$.
+We will then see that the eigenvalue bound $|\Ric+\nabla^2f|\leq \kappa$ is equivalent to the spectral gaps for these operators.
+We will see in particular that this implies the spectral gap $\lambda_1(L_{x})\geq 2\big(e^{\kappa T}+1\big)^{-1}$ for the classical Ornstein-Uhlenbeck operator.
+In fact, we will see that the Ricci curvature bound $|\Ric+\nabla^2f|\leq \kappa$ holds if and only if the twisted Ornstein-Uhlenbeck operators have a log-Sobolev bound of $2e^{\frac{\kappa}{2}\big(T-t_0\big)}$, see Section \ref{sss:char_ricci_OU} for more precision.